myronmoskalyk/Datathon-1/README.md

 2. Drop the variable severity
 3. Perform K-means clustering on the training set (Use K=4 because there are 4 levels of severities)
 4. See if we get similar clustering as the variable severities

+## Written Report

+-Introduction: Explain the questions you aimed to answer with the data and their significance.
+-Data Engineering Process: Describe how you cleaned and prepared the data and specify the datasets used.
+-Analysis: Outline the learning and analysis techniques employed, along with the rationale behind their selection.
+-Findings: Present your discoveries and insights.
+-Conclusion: Summarize what health practitioners can infer from your team’s work.
+-Individual Contributions: Highlight the contributions of each team member throughout the entire process.
+-Code and Presentation: Host your Datathon materials, including notebooks and datasets, on GitHub.
+Share the GitHub project link in the report for easy access by the TA.
+Also, utilize Google Presentation to host your presentation and provide the public link in the report.